junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "With a friend, Charlie, also buying some clothes," Dean answers.

-They start chatting, about the past few years, where they've been, what they're busy with, and time passes easily.
+They start chatting, about the past few years, about where they've been, what they're busy with.
+Time passes easily.

 Charlie and Amy emerge from the changing room, chatting heatedly and hugging as they walk toward them.